jeevvaann89/Test/README.md

         azure_endpoint (str): Azure OpenAI endpoint URL.
-        model (str): The OpenAI model to use (e.g., 'gpt-35-turbo'). headless (bool): Whether to run the browser in headless mode. file (gr.File | None): An uploaded file object from Gradio.
+        model (str): The OpenAI model to use (e.g., 'gpt-35-turbo'). headless (bool): Whether to run the browser in headless mode. max_steps (int): The maximum number of steps the agent should run. file (gr.File | None): An uploaded file object from Gradio.

     Returns: